KiltedCode/khandaria-campaign/sessions/2023/2023-04-20-back-in-the-city-again.md

 `Qa'dat` specifically floats as pass people waiting outside the gates
 cheering but then get quite as realize how few came back
-meet `Guros` who has translator with him
+meet `Gurrus` who has translator with him
 `Qa'dat` warns them about scrying on translator
 `Qa'dat` talks of `Shag-nurab` and say he is purpleman and hiding in shame
 throws in he did help in fights on way home
-`Shag-nurab` says he wants to speak with `Guros`
+`Shag-nurab` says he wants to speak with `Gurrus`
-`Halbir` does say that he risked a lot, and endorses him
+`Halber` does say that he risked a lot, and endorses him

 head to Justice Hill
-invites 3 of us, `Halbir`, translator, `Shag-nurab` and Habirs 2nd in command
+invites 3 of us, `Halber`, translator, `Shag-nurab` and Habirs 2nd in command
 `Shag-nurab` says he had way with languages and spied as they didn't know he spoke language
 they have theft of identity magic
-`Guros` says he knows
+`Gurrus` says he knows
 `Shag-nurab` says that ninjas have positioned self near gates to open when they arrive
-`Guros` says he also knows this
+`Gurrus` says he also knows this
 `Shag-nurab` says there is plan to replace Khan with shapeshifter
 may have already happened
 know that very powerful spell